syncthing/docs/dev/building.rst

         We use Go 1.5+ vendoring for our dependencies.
 If you are using the build script on Go 1.5 or higher this will just work.
 If you are building manually on Go 1.5 you need to set ``GO15VENDOREXPERIMENT=1``.
-        If you are building on Go 1.3 or Go 1.4 you need to manually ensure the presence of our dependencies in GOPATH, by ``go get`` or copying from the ``vendor`` directory.

 Building (Unix)
 ---------------